6. Database Management with the JDBC API

 We declare it as "protected" so that it can only be used by child classes.
 The skeleton of the impots class now looks like this:

-public class taxes{
+public class impots{

-// comes from an external source
+// come from an external source

-protected double[] limits = null;
+protected double[] limites=null;

-protected double[] coeffR = null;
+protected double[] coeffR=null;

-protected double[] coeffN = null;
+protected double[] coeffN=null;

-// empty constructor
+// empty builder

 protected impots(){}

-// constructor
+// manufacturer

 ...........